nathan-gilbert/paotd-scraper/README.md

 - `source venv/bin/activate.fish`
 - `python run_wikipedia_scraper.py` -- scrapes wikipedia for albums from the `artist_list.txt`
-- `python run_apple_scraper.py` -- runs the apple music scraper and creates a csv file of all the albums from the listed artists.
+- `python run_apple_scraper.py` -- runs the Apple Music scraper and creates a csv file of all the albums from the artist list.

 ### TODO